gradido/gradido/README.md

 The Corona crisis has fundamentally changed our world within a very short time.
 The dominant financial system threatens to fail around the globe, followed by mass insolvencies, record unemployment and abject poverty.
 Only with a sustainable new monetary system can humanity master these challenges of the 21st century.
 The Gradido Academy for Bionic Economy has developed such a system.

-Find out more about the Project on its [Website](https://gradido.net/) offering vast resources about the idea.
+Find out more about the Project on its [Website](https://gradido.net/).
+It is offering vast resources about the idea.
 The remaining document will discuss the gradido software only.
 ## Software requirements

 Currently we only support `docker` install instructions to run all services, since many different programming languages and frameworks are used.